PistonDevelopers/blog.piston.rs/_posts/2017-03-24-proving-non-existence-of-monoid-symmetric-paths.md

 This post is about a recent result from the research on [path semantics](https://github.com/bvssvni/path_semantics).
 I will give a short introduction, since most people do not know what it is.

+Update: [Link to work-in-progress paper](https://github.com/bvssvni/path_semantics/blob/master/papers-wip/proving-non-existence-of-symmetric-paths.pdf) that explains the insight of the proof.

 Path semantics is an extension of type theory that grounds meaning (semantics) using functions.

 For example, a list of length 2 has the type `x: list` but also the sub type `x: [len] 2`.